milan-stanojevic/eit386/README.md

 ## How it works

-elftool checks if there is padding in memory after PT_LOAD segment, if padding exists it simply injects our code after segment and changes the e_entry point to our code.
+eit386 checks if there is padding in memory after PT_LOAD segment, if padding exists it simply injects our code after segment and changes the e_entry point to our code.
 For more details check Silvio Cesare algorithm for injecting code. http://vxheaven.org/lib/vsc02.html

 ## Injecting 32-bit ELF relocatable object to existing 32-bit ELF executable

-elftool have option that inserts existing 32-bit ELF relocatable object to ELF executale.
+eit386 have option that inserts existing 32-bit ELF relocatable object to ELF executale.

-**.elftool -i ./object ./input_elf ./out_elf**
+**.eit386 -i ./object ./input_elf ./out_elf**

 ./object is our 32-bit ELF relocatable object